lv2/pugl/README.md

  * Support for embedding in native windows, for example as a plugin or component within a larger application that is not based on Pugl.

- * Simple and consistent event-based API that makes dispatching in application or toolkit code easy with minimal boilerplate.
+ * Explicit context and no static data, so that several instances can be used within a single program at once.

- * Suitable not only for continuously rendering applications like games, but also event-driven applications that only draw when necessary.
+ * Consistent event-based API that makes dispatching in application or toolkit code easy with minimal boilerplate.

- * Explicit context and no static data whatsoever, so that several instances can be used within a single program at once.
+ * Suitable for both continuously rendering applications like games, and event-driven applications that only draw when necessary.

- * Small, liberally licensed Free Software implementation that is suitable for vendoring and/or static linking.
+ * Small, liberally licensed implementation that is suitable for vendoring and/or static linking.
 Pugl can be installed as a library, or used by simply copying the implementation into a project.

 Stability
 ---------